pksung1/folder-opener/README.md

 open(options: FolderOpenerOptions) => any
 ```

-Method to open a folder.
+Method to open the folder containing the specified file.

 | Param         | Type                                                                |
 | ------------- | ------------------------------------------------------------------- |